-- Independent as well as small and large group activities
+- Independence as well as small and large group activities.

 Isn’t 4K just free childcare?

 No. 4K is an early learning opportunity.
-Participation is free to children who are residents of the District.
-Typically, 4K programs offer a structured instructional program of 12.5 hours per week as determined by the District.
+Participation is free to children who are residents of the Hudson School District.
+Typically, 4K programs offer a structured instructional program of 12.5 hours per week as determined by the School District.
 4K is not wrap-around childcare.
-If a family wants childcare before or after 4K programming at a 4K site, they must pay the childcare center for this service.
+If a family needs childcare before or after 4K programming at a 4K site, they must pay the childcare center for this service.

 How do we serve students with special needs?